Lesson 6 of 7 - Learn what kids need and how to parent effectively

 Member NSRC Experts Council

-The Web address of this two-page article is http://sfhelp.org/parent/divorce/qa.htm
+The Web address of this article is https://sfhelp.org/parent/divorce/qa.htm

-This is one of a series of Lesson-6 articles on how to parent effectively.
+This is one of several Lesson-6 articles on how to parent effectively when mates divorce.
 These articles augment, vs. replace, other qualified professional help.
 The "/" in re/marriage and re/divorce notes that it may be a stepparent's first union.
-"Co-parents" means both bioparents, or any of the three or more related step-parents and bioparents co-managing a multi-home nuclear stepfamily.
+"Co-parents" means both bio(logical) parents, or any of the three or more related stepparents and bioparents co-managing a multi-home nuclear stepfamily.

 This article assumes you're familiar with...